A Cluster Ranking Model for Full Anaphora Resolution: System architecture

 Both $s_c(j)$ and $C^{j^*}_{i-1}$ are updated each time a cluster is expanded. $\phi(i_\beta)$ is the position embeddings that indicates the position of a mention in the cluster. $\phi(i,\hat{j})$ is a small set of features between the $\hat{N}_i$ and the newest mention $\hat{N}_{\hat{j}}$ of the cluster.
 We used the same features as \newcite{lee2018higher}: these include genre, speaker (boolean, same or not) and distance (between $i$ and $\hat{j}$) features. $\phi(j)$ is cluster size, a common entity-level feature \cite{bjorkelund2014learning}.
 The size is assigned into buckets according to its value.
 We use the buckets of \newcite{bjorkelund2014learning}, assigning the values in 8 buckets ([1,2,3,4,5-7,8-11,12-19,20+]).
-The pseudo-code of our model is shown in Algorithm \ref{algorithm:att}.\footnote{We also evaluated an alternative approach, in which the clusters are encoded by a LSTM.
-However the LSTM approach resulted in a lower accuracy than the attention approach in this evaluation.} \footnote{We do \textit{not} use course-to-fine pruning or higher-order inference, unlike \newcite{lee2018higher} and \newcite{kantor2019bertee}.
-We found course-to-fine pruning does \textit{not} improve our model when compared with simpler distance pruning.
+The pseudo-code of our model is shown in Algorithm \ref{algorithm:att}. \footnote{We do \textit{not} use coarse-to-fine pruning or higher-order inference, unlike \newcite{lee2018higher} and \newcite{kantor2019bertee}.
+We found coarse-to-fine pruning does \textit{not} improve our model when compared with simpler distance pruning.
 As for higher-order inference, our system already has access to the entity-level information by default, hence it is not necessary.}